nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanoscopic:** Pertaining to or involving structures at the nanoscale level, characteristic of nanodrug delivery systems.

-### Expanded Definition and Usage\nNanodrug delivery systems revolutionize the way medications are administered, particularly in complex disease scenarios where precise drug targeting and controlled release are critical.
+### Expanded Definition and Usage:
+Nanodrug delivery systems revolutionize the way medications are administered, particularly in complex disease scenarios where precise drug targeting and controlled release are critical.
 These systems can encapsulate a wide range of therapeutic agents, including poorly soluble drugs, peptides, genes, and vaccines, thereby broadening the scope of treatable conditions.
 Advanced nanodrug delivery approaches enable real-time monitoring of drug release and interaction within the body, enhancing the ability to tailor therapies to individual patient needs and minimize adverse effects.
 With ongoing research and development, nanodrug delivery is set to play a pivotal role in the future of personalized medicine, cancer therapy, and beyond.